Ergodicity of the infinite swapping algorithm at low temperature: Setting, main results and applications

 \subsection{Dependence on the ratio between temperatures}

-The following proposition shows that the dependence on $\tau_2/\tau_1$ in the Poincar\'e and LSI constants of the isa is necessary and the formula of $\Phi_n$ that describes this dependence is close to being optimal. \begin{proposition} If $\tau_2, \tau_1/\tau_2$ are sufficiently small, then for every $\eta > 0$, there exists a constant $C_\eta>0$ such that
+The following proposition shows that the dependence on $\tau_2/\tau_1$ in the Poincar\'e and LSI constants of the isa is necessary and the function $\Phi_n$ that describes this dependence is nearly optimal. \begin{proposition} If $\tau_2, \tau_1/\tau_2$ are sufficiently small, then there exists a constant $C > 0$ and for every $\eta > 0$, there exists a constant $C_\eta > 0$, such that

 \end{proposition}